John Knowles Herr: Early years

 John K. Herr was born in the Whitehouse section of Readington Township, New Jersey, on October 1, 1878, the son of a New Jersey judge.
 He attended Reading Academy in Flemington and Lafayette College in Easton, Pennsylvania.
 After the outbreak of the Spanish–American War he dropped out of Lafayette and enrolled at the United States Military Academy (In 1942 Lafayette awarded Herr the honorary degree of Doctor of Science (D.Sc.).)
 In 1901 he and four other cadets were dismissed from the academy after a hazing incident, but Herr fought for his reinstatement, returned to the academy and graduated in May 1902.
+His classmates who also became general officers included William A. McCain and Walter K. Wilson Sr. Among his prominent classmates who did not attain general officer rank were Adam Casad and Harry Nelly.
 He was assigned to the 7th Cavalry Regiment and served with this regiment in Chickamauga, Georgia, the Philippines, and Fort Riley.
 In 1911 he was summoned back to West Point as an instructor, promoted to First Lieutenant and then assigned to the 11th Cavalry Regiment based in Fort Oglethorpe, Georgia.
 In 1916 he served in Hawaii with the 4th Cavalry Regiment in the rank of captain.